darinmoore/google_booklist/README.md

 3. For each of the subproblems I would prototype in the REPL, create unit tests, and then write the function.
 4. Created a diagram of basic flow of the program, relating the different functions together.
 5. Wrote and tested the code that interacted with the user.
+6. Received and reviewed feedback.
+7. Prioritized what to revise and implemented revisions.